Shopify/shadowenv/docs/getting-started.md

 Those are the basics!
 There's a bit [more you can do with Shadowlisp](/shadowlisp), and we have some [suggestions](/best-practices) for how to actually use Shadowenv in an organization.

+### Add to your editor or IDE

+Depending on you use your editor, you may find it helpful to have the same environment variable settings as in your shell.
+We have plugins for most common editors, and writing new plugins is relatively straightforward.

+Check out the [Integration](/integration) page for more information and a list of available plugins.

 # Usage in Scripts

 Sometimes you may want a Shadowenv loaded in a non-interactive script.
 This is what `shadowenv exec`